Big Game: deer,

 hunting is allowed only in designated areas.

-ADA accessible deer hunt blind is available by a lottery drawing.
-Hunters with valid state licenses and tags who require ADA accessibility may apply to receive one of ten seven-day deer hunt permits.
+Hunters with disabilities accessible deer hunt blind is available by a lottery drawing.
+Hunters with valid state licenses and tags who require accessibility may apply to receive one of ten seven-day deer hunt permits.
 See hunting map for dates.
 Must meet Idaho Fish & Game disabled hunter needs.

 Short-range weapons only: muzzleloader, archery equipment, crossbow, shotgun using slugs, or a handgun using straight-walled cartridges not originally established for rifles.
 Use of non-toxic, non-lead ammunition is required.

 Contact Refuge to be entered into random drawing and show proof of disabled license.

 Migratory Bird Hunting Regulations